banyancomputer/chainlink-proof-validator/README.md

 To launch the API on the localhost: Cargo run

-Create a chainlink job by copying either the ea_job.toml of the example_job.toml into the chainlink node operator UI.
+Create a chainlink job by copying the example_job.toml into the chainlink node operator UI.
 Create a bridge in the UI, specifying the name of the bridge in the job (.i.e. rust_proof_verifier), and make sure to specify that the url is a docker internal address: http://host.docker.internal:8000/compute

+You must deploy the operator.sol contract using the deploy_operator function and call the set_authorized_senders fu

-# usage
+# contract deployment
 Deploy contract using
-npx hardhat run scripts/deploy.js --network goerli
+npx hardhat run scripts/deploy.js --network goerli Proofs.sol is a test contract.
+You can see our real contracts at https://github.com/banyancomputer/contracts.
+Proofs.sol is deployed at 0x8185599b47373dF84CB504cbfA124295FF4F346e.

 Trigger chainlink API contract function for basic testing using npx hardhat run scripts/test_ea.js --network goerli

+Make sure your contract is funded with some testnet link

 # testing